 I am very afraid of public speaking.
 But I did it last night.
 It was a panel discusion, so it wasn’t quite as scary as giving a full-on speech.
-But I feel stronger (and relieved) to have survived without too much embarrassment.
-Though I did lay awake between two and four in the morning, surrounded by my snoozing baby, cat and husband, wishing I’d said things differently and that I’d said things I hadn’t.
-Still.
-I did it and it feels pretty good.
+But I’m feeling like it wasn’t too terribly embarrassing, though I did lay awake between two and four A.M, surrounded by my snoozing baby, cat and husband, wishing I’d said things differently and that I’d said things I hadn’t.
+Still, it happened and I’m glad it did.

 Check out the props Jaimal’s book has gotten from other authors and scientists.
 I think this one is my favorite: